Silver Spring Employment Attorney Serving Employers and Employees in Maryland

 - Americans with Disabilities Act 1990 – This act protects people with physical or mental disabilities from being discriminated against during the hiring process and while employed.

-- Civil Rights Act 1991 – It clarifies the rules provided for in Title VII and bolsters the rules for the purposes of enforcement.
+- Civil Rights Act 1991 – It clarifies the rules provided for in Title VII and bolsters the rules for enforcement.

 Health and Safety Laws

 - Occupational Safety and Health Act – Commonly known as OSHA, this act establishes general safety guidelines for all businesses as well as setting up specific standards for individual industry needs.
 It also mandates that employers document all accidents that occur on-premises and contains rules regarding inspections and penalties for violations of the act.

 Compensation and Labor Laws